janessapalmieri/speedtest-data-exfil/README.md

 `speedtest-exfil.c` contains two primary functions: one overwrites the entire TCP payload and calculates the maximum number of bytes that can be exfiltrated in a single Speedtest `max_bytes_exfiled()`, and the other exfiltrates a test file from the client machine `exfil_file()`.

 This LKM was tested on Ubuntu 24.04 with kernel version 6.8.

 ### Prerequisites

 It is highly recommended to run this code within a virtual machine with at least 16GB of RAM.

+Modify the code to include your source IP address and the function you want to run (`max_bytes_exfiled()` or `exfil_file()`).
+When using `exfil_file()`, modify the file path to the test file you want to exfiltrate.
+Both functions cannot run within the program - comment out the function call you are not using.

+Need root privileges.

 ### Installation